Assistance from the Australian Government

 Disability Employment Services are delivered by a network of organisations — both large and small — around Australia.
 Disability Employment Services providers can work with you to develop an individual programme that focuses on your strengths and abilities, and the barriers you face in getting a job.
 Once you are placed in a job, your provider can also support you in the workplace if you need help to keep your job.

 The ‘Connections for Quality’ page on the Australian JobSearch website contains useful information about DES providers in around the country.
-It includes the type of service that each provider offers, where the premises is located and how that provider will work with you.
+It includes the type of service that each provider offers, where they are located and how that provider will work with you.
 It can assist people with disability to make informed choices about which DES provider will best suit their needs.
-Participants can see how providers have helped other participants and the relationships the provider has in the community to assist with their individual needs and their pathway into employment.
+The ‘Connections for Quality’ page includes information about how providers have helped other participants and the relationships the provider has in the community to assist with their individual needs and their pathway into employment.

-For more information about how Disability Employment Services can help you, phone a JobAccess Adviser on 1800 464 800 or visit http://jobaccess.gov.au.
-To locate local Disability Employment Services providers, visit http://jobsearch.gov.au/connectionsforquality.aspx.
+For more information about how Disability Employment Services can help you, call a JobAccess Adviser on 1800 464 800 or visit http://jobaccess.gov.au.
+To locate local Disability Employment Services providers, visit http://jobsearch.gov.au/connectionsforquality.